arthur-zheng/FEIQ/this.md

 So, the `foo`\( or `window.foo`\) was invoked and the **default**`this`\( or`window`\) was logged.

 **Takeaway**: In browser, `window` is the default `this`.
-A little bit more tricky:
+A little bit more tricky in here combining tip-1 and tip-2:

 ```js
 const jon = {